 Summer is the main season of production of pollens, so hay fever symptoms are generally at their most intense in summers.
 Primary triggers of hay fever are:

 - Airborne mold

-2. Perennial Rhinitis, The term perennial itself means which occurs all year round and symptoms’ last for an hour or more each day however, in some cases the severity of the condition will vary over the course of the year in allergen like dust, animal hair and mold.
+The term perennial itself means which occurs all year round and symptoms last for an hour or more each day, however, in some cases the severity of the condition will vary over the course of the year in allergens like dust, animal hair, and mold.

 Causes of Perennial Rhinitis

 Perennial Rhinitis is commonly provoked by allergens:

 - Pet dander, Saliva, urine

 - Cockroach and other insect feces

 The term occupational itself means the symptoms of allergic rhinitis only occur in a particular work environment, then this is known as occupational rhinitis.
 Allergens that cause perennial rhinitis are often involved, such as animal allergies for laboratory and farmworkers.

 - Grain dust affecting farmers and agricultural workers